-In column (6) of Table 1, we take more literally the timing and importance of the 1965 Voting Rights Act and its effect on abolition of poll taxes.
+In the final column of Table 1, we take more literally the timing and importance of the 1965 Voting Rights Act and its effect on abolition of poll taxes.
 As explained in Section 3.1, Alabama, Mississippi, Texas and Virginia were forced to abolish poll taxes as a requirement for voting by the Supreme Court ruling following the Voting Rights Act.
-We create an indicator variable, which takes the value one before 1965 in these four states and zero for all other observations, and then use this as our sole instrument for political competition.
-Hence our identification comes only from these core states.
+We create an indicator variable, which takes a value of one up to 1965 in these four states and zero for all other observations, and then use this as our sole instrument for political competition.
+Hence our identification comes only from these four core states.
 As shown by the F-statistic, the core state-year indicator variable is strongly significant in predicting the change in political competition.
-Moreover, the IV estimate finds political competition to be highly significant with an effect similar in magnitude to the one in column (2).
+Moreover, the IV estimate finds political competition to be highly significant with an effect similar in magnitude to the other IV estimates.

 We turn next to a dynamic specification akin to that used in the growth literature.
 This has two purposes.
-First, we difference out any source of unobserved heterogeneity in levels of income, reserving the fixed state effects for differences in average growth across states.
-Second, we allow for Solowstyle convergence in incomes per capita.
+First, we difference out any source of unobserved heterogeneity in levels of income.
+Thus, we now allow (through the fixed state effects) for long-term differences in average growth across states.
+Second, we allow for Solow-style convergence in incomes per capita, so as to rule out that changes in political competition are not picking up that southern states grew faster just because they are poorer.
 We thus include lagged income on the right-hand side and estimate:

-$$g{st} = \zeta_s + v_t + \beta y{st-1} + \chi p{st} + \varepsilon{st} , \qquad (18)$$ where $g{st}$ is the annual growth rate in state s at time t, and where $\beta < 0$ indicates income convergence.
+$$g{st} = \widetilde{\zeta}s + \widetilde{v}t + \beta y{st-1} + \widetilde{\chi} \kappa{st} + \widetilde{\varepsilon}{st} , \qquad (19)$$ where $g{st}$ is the annual growth rate in state s at time t, and where $\beta < 0$ indicates income convergence.
 There are well-known issues from dynamic panels with fixed effects, but the large number of time periods we have (about 70) makes us confident that any bias is of small order.

 Results for this specification are found in Table 2, which otherwise repeats the same specifications as in Table 1.
 We find strong evidence of income convergence.
-Nevertheless, with the exception of the OLS estimates in column (4), the results confirm the previous findings using the level of income per-capita.
+Nevertheless, with the exception of the OLS estimates in columns (2) and (3), the results confirm the previous findings using the level of income per-capita.
 On the whole, the long-run effects on income implied by this table are very close to those in Table 1.